Rintarooo/TSP_DRL_PtrNet/README.md

 # TSP Solver with Reinforcement Learning
 This is PyTorch implementation of NEURAL COMBINATORIAL OPTIMIZATION WITH REINFORCEMENT LEARNING(Bello et al. 2016)(https://arxiv.org/abs/1611.09940).

-Pointer Networks is the model introduced by Vinyals et al. 2015(https://arxiv.org/abs/1506.03134).
+Pointer Networks is introduced by Vinyals et al. 2015(https://arxiv.org/abs/1506.03134).
 This model uses attention to output a index permutation of the input.
 ![Screen Shot 2020-05-12 at 12 15 35 AM](https://user-images.githubusercontent.com/51239551/81578424-bf082f80-93e5-11ea-812a-914c9046587a.png)

 ## Actor-Critic algorithm to train the Pointer Networks on TSP without supervised solution